 Gaps in windows or walls, through which outside humid air enters and condenses on the cooler inner surfaces of the basement.

-Most times, the dampness in your basements can be attributed to one of these causes.
+Often, the dampness in your basements can be attributed to one of these causes.

 How to look out for damp basements?